 4.3.3.7.
 Equality of Sorts and the Lack of Debt within Marriage

 And yet, even Aristotle concedes a difference in the rule of a husband over his wife, when compared with his rule over his sons or slaves.
 He writes, ‘Hence justice exists in a fuller degree between husband and wife than between father and children, or master and slaves; in fact, justice between husband and wife is domestic justice in the real sense, though this too is different from political justice.’
 The ways in which domestic justice materially differs from political justice is disputed.
 However, the implication of Aristotle’s associating it, however loosely, with political justice – which is justice between completely equal fellow citizens, is that an equality of sorts exists between husband and wife, most unlike the inequality which dominates the other household relationships.
-Xenophon’s hints at equality between a husband and wife might be an awkward attempt to gives this ‘equality of sorts’ due expression.
+Xenophon’s hints at equality between a husband and wife might be an awkward attempt to give this ‘equality of sorts’ due expression.
 Significantly, the use of the vocabulary of debt by the Greek authors corroborates this point.
 Though I have listed the various tasks and duties performed by husbands for their wives and vice versa as a form of social debt, much like that which exists between fathers and sons and masters and slaves, the writing recording marital obligations persistently avoids all reference to debt, debtors, creditors and owing.
-The most forceful expression of duty consists of Ischomachus’ wife’s question, ‘and how do the queen bee’s tasks resemble those that I have to do (ἐμὲ δεῖ πράττειν)?,’ following Ischomachus’ descriptive image of the busy life of a queen bee within her hive.
+The most forceful expression of duty consists of Ischomachus’ wife’s question, ‘and how do the queen bee’s tasks resemble those that I have to do (ἐμὲ δεῖ πράττειν)?,’ which follows Ischomachus’ descriptive image of the busy life of a queen bee within her hive.
 While the word δεῖ belongs to the vocabulary of debt, the isolation of its use, in this line alone, alongside the dearth of other words denoting debt, mark this household relationship out as different to the previous two.
 Neither here, nor in Plato’s or Aristotle’s accounts of marital relationships, is the vocabulary of debt employed to any notable degree.
 Admittedly, in Euripides’ Medea, financial imagery, including that of reckoning up an account, which Jason deems Medea inadequately ‘paid back,’ is used to describe the marital relationship, though by all accounts, the depiction of marriage presented in this play cannot be held up as a paradigm of either good or usual practice.
 In the main, it appears that husbands and wives were not considered, even metaphorically, akin to creditors and debtors.
 Lacking the explicit inequality which said roles signify in other relationships, one recalls the advice given to Ischomachus and his wife that they both practice self-control to keep and add to the wealth of their shared household, and gets a sense that a married couple was thought of as a team.
 Though power dynamics still exist within teams, which helps to explain the residual motif of ruling and being ruled, nonetheless the partners within a team are fundamentally equal.
 They form a unified body which might take out and call in debts with diverse outside parties, but do not, themselves, consider the internal sharing out of duties and tasks within their team comparable to the debts which inhere between unequals.

 4.4.
 Conclusion